ialxn/JEOL_eds/README.md

 (50, 128, 128, 1100)

 # If `split_frames=True` is used and the data cube becomes too big to be kept in
-# memory a subset of frames can be read by using the keyword parameter `frame_list`
+# memory a subset of frames can be read by using the keyword parameter `frame_list`.
 >>> small_dc = JEOL_pts('data/128.pts',
                          split_frames=True, frame_list=[1,2,4,8,16],
                          E_cutoff=11.0)

-# The frames in the data cube correspond to the original frames 1, 2, 4, 8, and 16
+# The frames in the data cube correspond to the original frames 1, 2, 4, 8, and 16.
 >>> small_dc.frame_list
 [1, 2, 4, 8, 16]